 2. Akbar, M. J. (2003).
 The Shade of Swords: Jihad and the Conflict between Islam and Christianity (Updated ed).
 London: Routledge / Taylor & Francis.
 338 pp. Paperback large trade, very good condition, pages lightly toned, minor edgewear.
 Revised edition, adding the Second Gulf War.
 The first cohesive history of Jihad, written by one of India's leading journalists and writers.
 In this paperback edition, updated to show how and why Saddam Hussein repositioned himself as a Jihadi against America, M.J.
 Akbar explains the struggle between Islam and Christianity.
 Placing recent events in a historical context, he tackles the tricky question of what now for Jihad following the collapse of Saddam Hussein's regime.
 ISBN: 0415328144.
 Our Book No: 17834. $15 AUD.

 3. Allen, John L. (2005).
 Opus Dei: An Objective Look Behind the Myths and Reality of the Most Controversial Force in the Catholic Church (1st ed).
 New York: Doubleday.
-403 pp. Hardback octavo, dustjacket, very good plus condition (in very good plus dustjacket), cloth binding along spine, minimal edgewear.
-First edition.
-The first serious study of the highly secretive, controversial organization Opus Dei.
+403 pp. Hardback octavo, dustjacket, very good plus condition (in very good plus dustjacket), cloth binding along spine, minor edgewear.
+John Allen provides the first serious study of the highly secretive, controversial organization Opus Dei.
 Provides unique insight into the wild rumours surrounding it, and discloses its significant influence in the Vatican and the politics of the Catholic Church.
 Opus Dei (literally "the work of God") is an international conservative association of Catholics who seek personal Christian perfection and strive to implement Christian ideals in their jobs and in society as a whole.
 Founded in Spain in 1928, it now has 84,000 members in 80 countries.
 It has been accused of promoting a right-wing political agenda and of cultlike practices, aggressive recruiting, brainwashing new recruits, and isolating members from their families.
 Its notoriety escalated with the publication of the runaway bestseller "The Da Vinci Code", in which it plays an important and sinister role.
 Granted unlimited access to the order, Allen draws on a wealth of interviews with current members, as well as with highly critical ex-members.
+First edition.
 ISBN: 0385514492.
-Our Book No: 15332. $20 AUD.
+Our Book No: 15332. $25 AUD.

 4. Anderson, John; Monk, Rich (with) (1991).
 Psychic Phenomena Unveiled: Confessions of a New Age Warlock.
 Lafayette, LA: Huntington House.
 202 pp. Paperback trade, good plus condition, pages lightly toned.
 The former high priest of an occult group reveals the trickery behind miracles such as walking on hot coals, psychic readings, and stopping the heart.
 He later became a Christian.
 ISBN: 0910311498.
 Our Book No: 3439. $10 AUD.